The Employment Law Review: Israel

 The Employment of Women Law 5714-1954 and its regulations set out the rights of women and their partners in the workplace, including during fertility treatment, pregnancy and after giving birth.

-Employees are entitled to statutory maternity leave (now known as birth and parenting leave (BPL)), which may be taken by the mother or shared between both parents.
+Employees are entitled to statutory maternity leave (known as birth and parenting leave (BPL)), which may be taken by the mother or shared between both parents.

 An employee is entitled to 26 weeks of BPL if she has worked for the same employer or at the same workplace for at least 12 months (otherwise, the entitlement is 15 weeks).
 The BPL may be extended in certain circumstances, such as hospitalisation of the employee or the child, or a multiple birth.

 According to law, an employee whose partner has given birth is entitled to BPL, to be paid by the NII, as of the end of the first six weeks following the delivery, so long as certain conditions are met.
-These include that he has provided a written waiver from his partner of her entitlement to the remainder of her BPL, and that she returns to work for the remainder of this time.
+These include provision of a written waiver from his partner of her entitlement to the remainder of her BPL, and that she returns to work.
 In certain cases, usually when the employee has sole custody of the child or is the sole carer (e.g., because of the mother's medical condition), he will be entitled to the entire BPL.

 An employee or, in certain circumstances, her partner may be entitled to statutory unpaid leave after the completion of BPL, which may equate to a quarter of the employee's length of service (less the period of the maternity leave exceeding 15 weeks that was actually taken by the employee), though in no case longer than a year following the birth.